jdecaron/c19coalition/_organizations/n-a-bld-make-a-mask.md

 ---
 layout: organization
-name: "N.A.bld: Make A Mask"
+name: "Nineteenth Amendment: N.A.bld Make a Mask"
 description: Make A Mask is providing a tech kit with a free fabric face mask template, complete with digital pattern, suggested materials, and sourcing info for making masks at home.
 It’s also looking to partner with manufacturers